 The approach we have adopted to the delivery of systematic synthetic phonics is to use a combination of Jolly Phonics alongside Letters and Sounds.

 Integral to our school, curriculum and development of our learners is Inclusion.
-We are devoted to providing all our children with the communication and social skills required to successfully promote their inclusion in society.
+We are devoted to providing all our learners with the communication and social skills required to successfully promote their inclusion in society.

 We have wonderful links with our co-located Primary School – Hamer Community Primary School.
 This link provides us with the flexibility, support and opportunity to further personalise our offer to all learners.

-We also have strong and supportive links with our local Secondary Special School Redwood, this is particularly important during the transition stage for our pupils, further information on our inclusion partners can be found using the links below:
+We also have strong and supportive links with our local Secondary Special School Redwood, this is particularly important during the transition stage for our learners, further information on our inclusion partners can be found using the links below: